stonepros/stone/doc/mgr/modules.rst

 commands.
 Reads are fast, operating from a local cache.
 Writes block on persistence and do a round trip to the monitor.

-This data can be access from outside of ceph-mgr using the ``ceph config-key [get|set]`` commands.
+This data can be access from outside of stone-mgr using the ``stone config-key [get|set]`` commands.
 Key names follow the same conventions as configuration options.
-Note that any values updated from outside of ceph-mgr will not be seen by running modules until the next restart.
+Note that any values updated from outside of stone-mgr will not be seen by running modules until the next restart.
 Users should be discouraged from accessing module KV data externally -- if it is necessary for users to populate data, modules should provide special commands to set the data via the module.